DrakeAxelrod/json-resume-service/README.md

 ## Why use this service?

 Because it allows you to provide resumes in various styles as a service.
 This means that you define one data file (a resume.json) and you upload it as a public gist to github.

+> [!Tip]
+> use **secret gists**
+>
+> - the filename can be anything
+> - the first json file will be attempted

-Then you can provide that information to this service which whill dynamically generate resumes according to compliant formatters.
+Then you can provide that information to this service which will dynamically generate resumes according to compliant formatters.
 This means that you can create professional looking resumes within seconds after defining your json resume.

 ## Deploy your own

 You'll want to fork this repository and deploy your own resume generator service.

-1. Click the fork button at the top right of GitHub or just click this link [Fork](https://github.com/DrakeAxelrod/json-resume-service/fork)
+1. Click the fork button at the top right of GitHub or just click this link [Fork](https://github.com/metaory/json-resume-service/fork)
 2. Clone your forked repository

 ```bash